-- A. An advisory public review (APR) is not considered a standards action and only requires a majority vote.
+A. An advisory public review (APR) is not considered a standards action and only requires a majority vote.
 The SPLS Liaison can approve the draft to go out for review.
 An APR can be for the whole standard, to ask questions about potentially controversial items, or even just portions of the standard.
-This method is helpful if the standards, guidelines or portion thereof, has portions that are controversial or if the PC needs guidance and feedback from the public on portions of the standards, guidelines or portion thereof, in order to get to a completed draft.
+This method is helpful if the standards, guidelines or portion thereof, has portions that are controversial or if the PC needs guidance and feedback from the public on

+- portions of the standards, guidelines or portion thereof, in order to get to a completed draft.
 The approval for issuing an APR is generally quick.
 The comments submitted on an APR draft are deemed to be supportive and do not need to be replied to or resolved.
 The PC will later need to vote to recommend approval of the draft for publication public review.
 (See PASA 7.2.1.1) - B. The PC recommendation to approve a draft for Publication Public Review is a standards action.
 After the PC has voted to recommend approval of a draft for PPR, the PC Chair submits the draft to the MOS along with the Publication Draft Submittal Form for Staff review.
 There are two possible tracks for PPR approval: - i.
-Fast Track (SPLS Liaison-only approval) can be used when no negative votes with reason have been cast within the PC, no credible threat of legal action (in writing) against ASHRAE has been made related to the proposed draft, and the MOS has not been notified by the SPLS Liaison within ten calendar days of receipt that the PC has violated

-- rules related to the development of the draft.
+Fast Track (SPLS Liaison-only approval) can be used when no negative votes with reason have been cast within the PC, no credible threat of legal action (in writing) against ASHRAE has been made related to the proposed draft, and the MOS has not been notified by the SPLS Liaison within ten calendar days of receipt that the PC has violated rules related to the development of the draft.
 (See PASA 7.2.1.3).
 If no comments are received during the public review the standards, guidelines or portion thereof, can be processed by Staff for publication and no further approvals are required. - ii.
 Normal Track (SPLS approval) occurs when there are unresolved objectors (negative PC votes with reason or unresolved commenters) from a previous public review or any of the fast track requirements are not met.
 This means that the draft, along with all the supporting documentation that has been submitted, will be provided to SPLS for review of the draft development process.
 If SPLS determines that proper process has been followed the draft will be approved for publication public review.
 (See PASA 7.2.1.2).
 If SPLS determines process has been violated, the standard, guideline or portion thereof, will be returned to the PC with instructions for further actions. - C. Once standards, guidelines or portion thereof, are approved for PPR, availability of each draft is announced in the ASHRAE Standards Action for periods of 30 to 45 days.
-To receive notices please sign up for the ASHRAE Standards Action listserve at: Standards Action List Serve.
+To receive notices please sign up for the ASHRAE Standards Action listserve at: Standards Action List Serve. - D. When revising a periodic-maintenance standard or guideline only, all changes from the previous edition must be tracked by the committee using MS Word and its Track Changes feature which will underline to indicate new material and strikethrough to indicate deleted material.
+Any figures, tables, or equations that are modified or updated must be listed by name in a separate file (MS Word, Notepad, Excel, etc.).
+Continuous maintenance addenda changes in underline/strikethrough must still be hard-coded into the document (no track changes).